 – Employee assistance programme

 – Home working allowance

 – Enhanced pay

 Blind Veterans UK helps vision-impaired ex-service people of every generation rebuild their lives after sight loss.
 We help blind ex-service people lead independent and fulfilling lives by supporting them with our in-depth expertise, experience and full range of services.

 This position is subject to Enhanced Disclosure and Barring Service Checks.

 We are only able to accept applications from candidates who are located in and eligible to work within the UK.
 We are unable to provide any type of Visa sponsorship.

 We embrace diversity and welcome applicants from people with a disability and from all backgrounds and cultures.

-The current closing date is 6 December; however, we are currently interviewing for this role and may close applications early if we successfully appoint a candidate.
+The current closing date is 27 February 2024; however, we are currently interviewing for this role and may close applications early if we successfully appoint candidates.